mohdey01/Shop-Next-Door/README.md

 5. Payment and Checkout using StripeAPI
 6. Request Refund for your order

-##Website information
+## Website information

 [ShopNextDoor-Demo Test Website](https://shop-next-door.herokuapp.com/)

-1.The above website is entirely for demo and learning purpose and is not accepting any kind of orders or payments 2.User can use the website to check the working and functionalities 3.For testing the payment you can use card number as 4242424242424242(card number)	Any 3 digits(CVC)	Any future date(card expire date)
+1. The above website is entirely for demo and learning purpose and is not accepting any kind of orders or payments
+2. User can use the website to check the working and functionalities
+3. For testing the payment you can use card number as 4242424242424242(card number)	Any 3 digits(CVC)	Any future date(card expire date)
     (Reference : JustDjango)

 ## Getting started